sathomas/jsDataV.is/src/text/ch3/04-composite-charts.md

 We can add annotations to the chart using the same approach as in the previous example.
 Because our charts now include the trading volume, it's appropriate to move that value from the details area into the primary annotation `<div>`.
 The code to do that is a simple adjustment from the prior example.

-In addition to moving the text from one area to the other, there are two significant changes.
+In addition to moving the text from one area to the other, we make two significant changes.

 1. We get the ``idx`` value from the second element of the event's `sparklines` array (`sparklines[1]`) in line 2.
 That's because the first element of that array is the first chart.
 The sparklines library doesn't really return any useful information about bar charts in the `sparklineRegionChange` event.
 Fortunately, we can get all the information we need from the line chart.

-2. We show the trading volume in millions, rounded to 2 decimal places.
+2. We show the trading volume in millions, rounded to two decimal places.
 The calculation is in line 8.
 It's much easier for our users to quickly grasp "24.4M" than "24402100."

 ``` {.javascript .numberLines .line-2 .line-8}